Bongor

 Bongor was a part of German Cameroon until the 1911 German-French Treaty.
 In 1904, a military station was founded near Bongor by German colonial officer Herbert Kund, constituting the beginning of the city's modern history.
 The primary indigenous tribal group are the Masa people.
 The city has been an important centre of secondary education since colonial times.
-The Lycée Jacques Modeina is located in the city and many of the future leaders of the nations that became independent after the dissolution of the colony of French Equatorial Africa attended the Lycée.
+The Lycée Jacques Moudeina is located in the city and many of the future leaders of the nations that became independent after the dissolution of the colony of French Equatorial Africa attended the Lycée.